jakoberpf/developer-setup/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/jakoberpf/developer-setup/HEAD/install.sh)"
 ```

-1. Clone this repository to your local drive.
-2. Run `./setup.mac.sh` inside this directory.
-Enter your account password when prompted.

-> Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
+**Note** If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

 ## Overriding Defaults